LuXCaesium/Obsidian_Brain/Database Fundamentals.md

 A B+ Tree takes B-Trees a step further, where the final leaf nodes hold the values and other nodes just the keys.
 Hence when fetching data from disk, we have many more keys to compare.

+B-trees, to be spaced optimised, sometimes need to reclaim space due to data framgmentation:
+- Big value updates - might overwrite data of the next node, so the tree re-locates the item.
+- Small value updates - leaves a hole at the end
+- Deletes - leaves a hole

+the process that takes care of space reclamation and page rewrites is called a *vacuum*, *compaction*, *page defragmentation* and *maintenance*.

+B-Trees are most commonly used as the underlying data structure of an index (*postgreSQL* does this), or all data (as in *DynamoDB*)

 ### Immutable LSM Tree

 #### Bloom Filters